TylerClark7/fanduel_nfl_odds_scraper/README.md

 main.py returns a list of all dictionaries

-This should work for most nfl fanduel links where odds are displayed.
+This should work for most NFL fanduel links where odds are displayed.
 Currnetly only works for NFl stats becuase all nfl team names are a single word

 At current state, certain fanduel games have "TOTAL" locked, these games cannot be scraped